dashleremi/dashleremi/README.md

 - ✨ I’m looking to collaborate on any projects to expand my horizons.

 - 📲 How to reach me: dashleremi@gmail.com | designsbyemidashler@outlook.com

-# Education 🎓
-University of Central Florida
-- Master of Science - Finance (concentrating in FinTech) - Dec '25

 Florida International University
 - Bachelor of Computer Science - Dec '23